Francisco Lufinha: Kitesurf Odyssey, 4 extreme challenges between 2013 and 2017

 This challenge consisted of kitesurfing from the city of Porto to Lagos, Portugal, covering more than 500 km of the Portuguese coast non-stop.
 This had never been done before and was an idea that Francisco had in his mind for some years, after sailing the Portuguese coast several times in his family boat or with his sailing expert friend Francisco Lobato.
 In 2013 he dedicated his time and effort to make this adventure happen and he understood that it could be possible to do it kitesurfing without stops, with a good wind forecast for the entire course.

 Francisco trained for this highly demanding challenge that has taken his limits to an extreme test, both physical and mentally.

 He made it till the end and kitesurfed 564 km in 28 hours and 53 minutes, always on the board, setting a new world record for longest distance kiteboarding without stops.

 EDP Atlantic Mission - Kiteboat world record

 In November 2021, Lufinha started his boldest challenge aboard a kiteboat developed by himself, to cross the Atlantic Ocean from Lisbon to Martinica, solo, without any support boat.
 He reused a fast sailing trimaran with 7,25m by 5,6m wide, removed the sailing rig, built a cabin to live in and adapted kite control technology to be able to go as fast as possible to the other side.
 He had to stop in La Palma / Canary islands to repair Kites and wait for good wind conditions.
-He set sail from La Palma on the 30th November 2021 and arrived to Martinica / Caribbean on the 20th December 2021, setting a new world record of 20 days for the fastest atlantic kiteboat crossing solo.
+He set sail from La Palma on 30 November 2021 and arrived to Martinica / Caribbean on 20 December 2021, setting a new world record of 20 days for the fastest atlantic kiteboat crossing solo.